tmarfil/nginx-api-gateway-for-k8s/docs/class1/module2/lab1.rst

    k get svc

-From the URL bar of the web browser, connect to the "eclectic-jobs" NodePort service API: ``http://job.local:30020``.
+From the URL bar of the web browser, connect to the `eclectic-jobs` NodePort service: ``http://job.local:30020``.
-Press the [F5] key to make new requests to the "ecletic-jobs" API.
+Press the [F5] key to make new requests to the `eclectic-jobs` API.
-The eclectic-jobs API returns a random job title in JSON format.
+The `eclectic-jobs` API returns a random job title in JSON format.

 .. image:: images/01_eclectic-jobs_browser.jpg
   :scale: 50%

-From the URL bar of the web browser, connect to the "myapp" NodePort service web application: ``http://jobs.local:30010``.
+From the URL bar of the web browser, connect to the `myapp` NodePort servicen: ``http://jobs.local:30010``.
-Press the [F5] key to make new requests of the "myapp" web application.
+Press the [F5] key to make new requests of the `myapp` web application.
-The "myapp" web application is attempting to fetch a random job title from the (non-existant) ``https://jobs.local/get-job`` API endpoint.
+The `myapp` web application is attempting to fetch a random job title from the (non-existant) ``https://jobs.local/get-job`` API endpoint.

 .. image:: images/02_error_fetching_browser.jpg
   :scale: 50%

-To fix the broken HTTP route, we need to add TLS (changing the HTTP scheme from HTTP to HTTPS) and route ``/get-job`` to the "ecelctic-jobs" API.
+To fix the broken HTTP route, we need to add TLS (changing the HTTP scheme from HTTP to HTTPS) and HTTP routes ``/get-job`` and ``/add-job`` to the `eclectic-jobs` API.